christian-schlichtherle/bali-di-java/README.md

 }
 ```

-You may recognize that the code is a blend of the following design patterns:
+You may recognize that the generated code is a blend of the following design patterns:

 <dl>
 <dt>Abstract Factory